Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/setup.md

 Select the latest version.

-Next search for: `Windows 11 SDK`
+Next search for: `Windows SDK`

-Again, select the latest version.
+Select the latest version of the SDK for your version of Windows.

 Finally, click install.
 You may get a prompt asking if you'd like to continue without workloads, which you do, so continue.